New England under hurricane watch as threat from Henri grows

 Henri’s approach

 Of initial uncertainty in Henri’s track was whether it would be captured by a trough, or low pressure system nestled within a dip in the jet stream, to the west over the Appalachians, or if it would escape out to sea ahead of the approaching high-altitude disturbance.
-It’s now clear that Henri will be yanked westward toward the U.S.; the question is to what extent.
+It’s now clear that Henri will be yanked westward toward the United States; the question is to what extent.

 The key time frame for the Northeast is from Sunday afternoon into early Monday morning, although tropical-storm-force and outer rain bands could reach the coast as early as Sunday morning.

-Presently, models still offer a wide range of possibilities that project landfall locations anywhere between New York City and Cape Cod.
+Models still offer a wide range of possibilities that project landfall locations anywhere between New York City and Cape Cod.
 Landfall intensity simulations have consistently shown a high-end tropical storm to hurricane-strength storm upon arrival, yet depict a rapid weakening of the storm’s wind field as the storm penetrates inland.
 However, as the storm unwinds some, while the harshest winds will ease, the area affected by tropical-storm-force winds will expand.

 “We encourage everyone in southern New England to begin preparations now for the possibility of an impactful tropical storm or hurricane Sunday into Monday,” the National Weather Service office serving the region wrote.